anupama14609/matplotlib-exercise/resources.md

 16: Density plots are a commonly used tool visualise the distribution of a continuous variable.
 By grouping them by the ‘response’ variable, you can inspect the relationship between the X and the Y.

 17: Joy Plot allows the density curves of different groups to overlap, it is a great way to visualize the distribution of a larger number of groups in relation to each other.
 It looks pleasing to the eye and conveys just the right information clearly.
 It can be easily built using the joypy package which is based on matplotlib

+18: Distributed dot plot shows the univariate distribution of points segmented by groups.
+The darker the points, more is the concentration of data points in that region.
+By coloring the median differently, the real positioning of the groups becomes apparent instantly

+19: Box plots are a great way to visualize the distribution, keeping the median, 25th 75th quartiles and the outliers in mind.
+However, you need to be careful about interpreting the size the boxes which can potentially distort the number of points contained within that group.
+So, manually providing the number of observations in each box can help overcome this drawback.